-This setting is called alignment, and its the way that Google Sheets and other spreadsheet applications like Microsoft Excel handle the way that your information is displayed in your cells.
+This setting is called alignment, and it’s the way that Google Sheets and other spreadsheet applications like Microsoft Excel handle the way that your information is displayed in your cells.

 But the alignment setting in Google Sheets is something that you can adjust, and you can elect to display your data at the center or left of the cell instead.

-Our guide below will show you how to select a cell or group of cells, then change the alignment so that the data in those cells appears at the left side of the cell instead.
+Our guide below will show you how to select a cell or group of cells, then change the alignment so that the data in those cells appear at the left side of the cell instead.

-How to Left Align Cell Data in Google Sheets
+How to Left Align Cell Data in Google Sheets (Guide with Pictures)

-The steps in this article were performed in the desktop Google Chrome Web browser, but will work in other desktop browsers as well.
+The steps in this article were performed in the desktop Google Chrome Web browser but will work in other desktop browsers as well.

-Step 1: Sign into Google Drive and open your spreadsheet.
+Step 1: Sign in to Google Drive and open your spreadsheet.